limix/bgen/doc/api.rst

 Interface
 *********

-Strings are represented by the :c:type:`bgen_string` type, which contains an array of characters and its length.
-A BGEN file is associated with a :c:type:`BGenFile` variable.
-The user can query, for example, the number of samples contained in a BGEN file by passing this variable to the :c:func:`bgen_nsamples` function.
+A BGEN file is associated with a :c:type:`BGenFile` variable, returned by :c:func:`bgen_open`, and is required by many functions.
+The user can query, for example, the number of samples contained in a BGEN file by passing a :c:type:`BGenFile` variable to the :c:func:`bgen_nsamples` function.
+The user is required to release resources by calling :c:func:`bgen_close`.

 The function :c:func:`bgen_sample_ids_presence` can be used to detect whether the BGEN file contain sample identifications.
 If it does, the function :c:func:`bgen_read_samples` will return an array of sample identifications.
-The allocated resources must be released by calling :c:func:`bgen_free_samples` after use.
+The allocated resources must be released by a subsequent call to :c:func:`bgen_free_samples`.

 The function :c:func:`bgen_read_variants` reads the metadata of all variants in the file (i.e., names, chromosomes, number of alleles, etc.).